Our wedding

 A Celebration Rooted in Us

-Our day was full of joyful quirks – Mum reading a passage from Brambly Hedge during the ceremony, an enormous wedding cake made by my incredible Mum sat on a beautiful wooden stand made by Dad, Yellow Arch Studios strewn with our homemade fabric bunting, and a jazz-funk band that made the dancefloor wild (thank you Loud Noises!!).
+Our day was full of joyful quirks – one of our ceremony readings was a snippet from the mouse wedding in Brambly Hedge; a book we adored as kids, and still do because of the incredible illustrations.
+There was an enormous wedding cake made by my incredible Mum sat on a beautiful wooden stand made by Dad (check out Spun From Wood), Yellow Arch Studios strewn with our homemade fabric bunting, and a jazz-funk band that made the dancefloor wild (thank you Loud Noises!!).
+Plus a few map themed bits of paraphernalia knocking around.
 But what I’ll always remember is how making became my way of grounding the day: objects that tell our story, hold our landscapes, and tie family into the celebration.

 Epic photos by Becky Payne Photography